 Attorneys in our transactional tax practice have worked on developments, financings, refinancings, acquisitions and dispositions of energy projects and portfolios of all sizes in the U.S. and around the globe.
 With our broad-based transactions practice, we have assisted numerous clients in evaluating, structuring and implementing novel transactions in the energy sector.
 In recent years, a primary area of focus has been renewable energy projects, many of which have been structured to take advantage of tax credits, grants and other governmental incentives designed to spur investment in renewable energy.
 For example, we have assisted clients in the acquisition and financing of solar energy projects and companies, including both photovoltaic (PV) and concentrating solar power projects, as well as in the development, acquisition and financing of wind energy projects and companies.
 We also have significant experience with biomass, waste-to-energy, geothermal and hydropower energy projects, as well as with projects using more traditional fuel sources such as coal, natural gas, liquefied natural gas (LNG) and nuclear energy.

 Skadden’s Tax Group routinely advises clients in connection with tax controversy matters arising with respect to energy projects and the energy industry, including tax accounting matters, in all phases of the dispute resolution process (i.e., audits, appeals, mediation, arbitration and litigation).
+As one of the nation’s leading tax controversy practices, clients turn to us to resolve large, complex and global tax controversy and litigation matters.

 - Ameresco, Inc. in a sale-leaseback tax equity transaction with respect to a portfolio of commercial distributed generation solar projects located on municipality-owned sites in Massachusetts.